 For this article, I’m going to focus on email conversions.
 You’re collecting leads by inviting people to sign up for your email list.

-In most cases, you’ll use a lead magnet or some other incentive to increase email signups.
+In most cases, you’ll use a lead magnet or some other incentive to increase email subscribers.
 A lead magnet can be anything — discount code, free shipping offer, ebook, toolkit, calculator — that your prospect will find valuable.

 I’ll cover lead magnets in more detail later, but for now, start brainstorming potential magnets.
 Think about your audience, product, and business model for reference, then decide what your visitors might find most appealing.

 To get more email subscribers, you need an optimized conversion funnel.
 It might start with a lead magnet, but how you present the magnet will impact conversions.
 Consequently, you need a more holistic approach than building a lead magnet and hoping people will sign up.

 Let’s look at some of the most effective ways to increase your conversions and get more email subscribers fast.